 Economic crisis – 1.
 People with savings briefly being able to buy productive assets at an acceptable valuation.
 2. Temporary enforced period of very nearly sane economic behavior.

-Elon Musk – A time-travelling artificial intelligence installed in a barely convincing simulacrum of a human body.
-Tasked with returning this timeline to the correct trajectory, from which it strayed in the late 1960s.
+Elon Musk – A time-travelling artificial intelligence installed in a barely convincing simulacrum of a human body, tasked with returning this timeline to the correct trajectory, from which it strayed in the late 1960s.

-Emotional labor – Being asked to back up your arguments.
+Emotional labor – Backing up your arguments.

 Environmentalism – 1.
 Concern for the environment (the default position of 99.9% of all people) 2.
 Collective Oedipal complex manifesting through attempts to prevent Mother Nature from getting despoiled by tall rigid patriarchal structures emitting whitish substances.

 Essentialism – The idea, uncontroversial outside late night absinthe-fueled sessions in the dorms of the Sorbonne, that things have their own natures and substances that determine what they are like, i.e. that things exist.